AY2122S1-CS2103-W14-1/tp/docs/UserGuide.md

 ---

 ## Patient Commands
 A patient is the primary entity in `Doc'it`.
-This section documents how to perform CRUD operations on patient records.
-Do not that _all_ patient-related commands have `pt` in front of them.
+This section documents how to perform create, read, update and delete operations on patient records.
+Do note that _all_ patient-related commands have `pt` in front of them.

 ### Add a patient: `pt add`